Student Resources & Course Schedules

 Students can browse below to find all the resources needed to plan their schedules, register for courses, manage their student accounts and fulfill academic milestones and administrative requirements.

-Download the HSOR course schedule PDF for the upcoming year.
+Download the HSOR Program 2021-2022 Course Schedule for the upcoming year.
 Our program's course schedule is confirmed one year in advance to allow students to arrange professional schedules accordingly.
 Several courses in our hybrid format fall outside of the traditional quarterly dates in the university's academic calendar, so please review the HSOR course schedule carefully.